vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/wcf/sso_server.md

   Install-Package Steeltoe.Security.Authentication.CloudFoundryWcf
   ```

 - Setup resources and available scopes for the application in [PCF SSO Tile][pcfsso].
-If you want to have the roles (ldap groups) and user attributes (e.g. empuniqueid) in the Id Token (available when the openid scope is selected), make sure you have the roles and user_attributes selected.
+If you want to have the roles (LDAP groups) and user attributes (e.g. `empuniqueid`) in the Id Token (available when the `openid` scope is selected), make sure you have the roles and user_attributes selected.

 - Configure the WCF service behavior to include the JWT Authentication and AD group retrieval to the `Principal using Steeltoe.Security.Authentication.CloudFoundryWcf.JwtAuthorizationManager` globally for all services: